 Where to plant

-In the coastal plain, Baptisia tinctoria occurs in sandhills, seasonally moist pine flatwoods, and along the edges of woodlands from New York south to Florida.
-It is common in southeastern North Carolina.
+Grows in sandhills, in seasonally moist pine flatwoods, and along the edges of woodlands from New York to Florida.

 Source and origin

-Plants are grown from seeds collected off plants growing at the edge of a woodland in Pender County, North Carolina.
+Plants are grown from cuttings collected from a wild population in Pender County, North Carolina.

 |AL, CT, DE, GA, IL, IN, KY, MA, MI, NJ, NY, OH, PA, RI, TN, VT, and WV||$12.00|